rossllewellyn/phoneword-converter/README.md

 ### Phoneword Converter

-A phoneword converter (number to word) with a Node Backend and React/Redux frontend, written in TypeScript.
+A phoneword converter (number to word) with a Node Backend and React/Redux Frontend, written in TypeScript.

 ## Pre-requisites